Ian-Lusule/WebScraper/README.md

 ## Description

-`lusules-web-scraper-pro` is a powerful and robust Python web scraper designed for extracting data from dynamic websites.
+`WebScraper` is a powerful and robust Python web scraper designed for extracting data from dynamic websites.
 It incorporates advanced anti-detection techniques, proxy rotation, and flexible configuration options to ensure reliable and efficient scraping.
 This project prioritizes maintainability, extensibility, and ease of use.

 ## Features